 Coordinator Samsul Huda Opens in new window

-Description This unit will assist students develop a sound framework for the analysis of land use and its interactions with the environment.
+Description This subject will assist students develop a sound framework for the analysis of land use and its interactions with the environment.
 The skills gained will assist in the evaluation of land use at various levels from household to international level.
 Particular emphasis will be placed on students gaining a sound conceptual framework from which to examine sustainability at the environmental, economic, social, and production levels.
 Emphasis will be placed on the use of ecological footprinting as a tool.

 Discipline Environmental Studies, Not Elsewhere Classified.

 Student Contribution Band HECS Band 2 10cp

 Level Undergraduate Level 2 subject

 Equivalent Subjects LGYA 6188 - Landuse and the Environment

 On successful completion of this subject, students should be able to:

 - Utilise Ecological Footprint principles in the analysis of land-use.

 - Apply the principles of sustainability with respect to land-use.

 - Undertake an analysis at regional, country, enterprise or household level of the impacts of land-use on the environment.